hipstersmoothie/next-mdx-blog/README.md

 ### Components

-`next-blog` comes with default `list` and `post` components to build your blog with.
+`next-mdx-blog` comes with default `list` and `post` components to build your blog with.
 You do not need to use these components, they are sensible defaults.,

 #### List